 Perhaps the most powerful response we have to the Covid-19 pandemic is a very personal one, and that is ensuring our immune systems are on song and ready to kill off this prolific virus if we get it.

-Along with social isolation our major defence during a pandemic is our immune system, but this unbelievably powerful and sophisticated mechanism works on an absolute knife edge to keep us protected and can go either way if it doesn’t have critical resources.
+Along with social distancing, hand washing and not touching your face, our major defence during a pandemic is our immune system, but this unbelievably powerful and sophisticated mechanism works on an absolute knife edge to keep us protected and can go either way if it doesn’t have critical resources.

 How it works